 Phase 2 will add another mile or so of trail, including a bridge that will go over Green Mount Road.
-Once Phase 2 is completed in the fall of 2019, it will connect Phase 1 with the Orchards Subdivision, providing hundreds of local residents with an easy access point to the scenic trails and Eckert’s Farm, and the MetroLink system.
+Once Phase 2 is completed, it will connect Phase 1 with the Orchards Subdivision, providing hundreds of local residents with an easy access point to the scenic trails and Eckert’s Farm, and the MetroLink system.

 This corridor is envisioned to extend from Lebanon Avenue in Belleville to Milburn School Road in Fairview Heights.
 Phase 1, from Lebanon Avenue to Rand Lane, will be constructed in 2020.

 The St. Clair County Transit District was awarded a $200,000 grant for Phase 2.
 Governor J.B.
 Pritzker announced $2.6 million in grants in 2019 for 16 local projects that will help communities acquire, develop and improve bike path facilities throughout Illinois.
 SCCTD received the grant for Phase 2 of the Old Collinsville Road Trail to construct another 1.25 of trail along Old Collinsville Road.
 This will connect to the Phase 1 trail, and also to Swansea’s new Clinton Hills Conservation Park trail system.